Chanakan5591/cynclair-ai/README.md

 The model might have certain abilities to generate playbook script for Swimlane (According to early internal technology selection criteria assessment we have done on the LLM itself.)

+As the intelligence sources are pluggable, we can add more intelligence sources in the future, such as MISP, Shodan, etc.

 ## How to run

 1. Install all the required dependencies via `pip install -r requirements.txt`